Cpl. Elmer John Bensing Jr.

 was the son of Elmer J. Bensing Sr & Lenore

-payroll at a auto body shop before he was inducted
+worked in payroll at an auto body shop before he

 On January 22, 1941, Elmer was inducted into the army at Fort Knox, Kentucky.
-He did his basic training, qualified as a radioman, and was assigned to D Company, 192nd Tank Battalion.
+He did his basic training there and qualified as a radioman.
+He was assigned to D Company, 192nd Tank Battalion during his basic training.

 In September of 1941, Elmer took part in the